About Fringe(ish) Fat Positive Yoga

 We respect and affirm our differences in ability, gender, race, culture and experiences while honoring our shared desire for community and care.

-We acknowledge that yoga is a spiritual, mental and cultural practice that's origins date back to at least 1000 BCE in what is now known as India, focused on stilling the mind and connecting to universal consciousness.
+We acknowledge that yoga is a spiritual, mental and cultural practice, with origins dating back to at least 900 BCE in the Indus Valley, focused on stilling the mind and connecting to universal consciousness.

 Yoga is more than movement.